graham-it/DirBrowser/README.md

 that any other drives are turned off or disconnected.
 Furthermore, a "raster bar" effect will be visible during loading, instead of the classic blank screen.

-## Optional modules

-Dir Browser can be recompiled with the following modules enabled or disabled: aboutenable	Includes program information addressmode	Forces loading a program into the BASIC area (pressing
-		SHIFT+RETURN)
-autodetect	Automatically detects connected devices cachemem	Keeps previous directories in memory, speeding up browsing colorenable	Enables the color interface colorline	Uses a different color for the selected file ("colorenable"
-		required, "rasterbar" disabled)
-counterenable	Shows the number of files in the current directory
-		("getdiskinfo" required)
-devchange	Allows you to change the device cyclically (from address 8 to 15) fastsort	Uses an optimized version of the sorting algorithm
-		("sortenable" required)
-getdiskid	Shows the disk ID ("getdiskinfo" required) getdiskinfo	Shows disk information or the current directory (name, ID, and
-		number of files)
-joyenable	Enables the use of the joystick for navigation (via the
-		available ports)
-printbars	Prints separator bars above and below the list printbuttons	Displays user interface buttons rasterbar	Highlights the selected item with a "raster bar" (allows
-		multiple colors)
-rememberpos	Remembers the cursor position in previously visited folders rightalign	Right-aligns numeric values rootentry	Displays "root dir" entry in the list rootonstart	Starts at the root of the disk when the program starts and
-		every time device is changed
-searchenable	Searches for a file that begins with the pressed character sortenable	Enables file sorting using the "bubble sort" algorithm statusenable	Displays a wait message during loading (or when sorting files) tapesupport	Allows mounting of TAP images (ITS module required)

-Note:
-Compiling options are specified (with values of 0 or 1) within the configuration files for each individual machine, identified by the "def" extension.

-## Specific Options

-VIC-20 (8k+ version only):\
-cartsupport	Allows to recognize and run cartridge images (even if split into multiple parts)

-C64:<br/>
-fastload	Detects the presence of Fast Load and allows you to disable it\
-kernalold	Fixes some color management bugs with older Kernal versions	(rev. 1 or 2)

-C64, C128 and 264 Series:\
-getsize		Displays file size\
-wholeline	Highlights the entire line of the screen corresponding to the selected item

-C128 and 264 Series:\
-romscroll	Uses the routines built into the Kernal ROM to scroll the list on the screen

-264 Series:\
-fnkeysave	Saves the function key definitions before starting the program (recommended on Plus/4)

 ## Emulation on VICE